-Set to Enabled to enable Execute Disable Bit and allow the processor to classify areas in memory where an application code can execute and where it cannot, and thus preventing a worm or a virus from inserting and creating a flood of codes to overwhelm the processor or damage the system during an attack.
+Set to Enabled to enable Execute Disable Bit and allow the processor to classify areas in memory where an application code can execute and where it cannot, and thus preventing a worm or a virus from inserting or creating a flood of codes to overwhelm the processor or damage the system during an attack.
+(Note: this feature is available when your OS and your CPU support the function of Execute Disable Bit.)
 The options are Disabled and Enabled.
-(Note: For more information, please refer to Intel's and Microsoft's web sites.)
+Note: For more information regarding hardware/software support for this function, please refer to Intel's and Microsoft's web sites.